-1. Complete Application
+2. Application

-Students are encouraged to apply online at the Craven CC website (click the "APPLYING TO CRAVEN" link).

-Former Craven Community College students who were previously enrolled, but have not attended the College for one year or more, are required to complete a new residency and admissions application.
+Prospective students apply online at the Craven CC website by choosing the educational status that best describes them.
+Former Craven Community College students who were previously enrolled but have not attended the College for one year or more, may be required to complete a new residency and admissions application.
+Former Craven Community College students should contact Admissions before completing a new application.